huggingface/blog/universal_assisted_generation.md

 ## Code

-Dynamic speculation has been integrated into release [4.46.0](https://github.com/huggingface/transformers/releases/tag/v4.46.0) of 🤗 Transformers.
+Universal assisted generation has been integrated into release [4.46.0](https://github.com/huggingface/transformers/releases/tag/v4.46.0) of 🤗 Transformers.

 To use, pass `tokenizer` and `assistant_tokenizer` to `generate()`: